 The dominant positive vibration of Phoenix is: Modification.
 Ironically, this dominant positive vibration is a split off of the dominant negative vibration.
 When we must cope with something difficult, we are forced to get creative.
 We are forced to make changes.
 We are forced to adapt or create adaptations in ways that improve our situation.
 To modify is to make minor changes that improve something or make it less extreme.
 And I did not see a single person in phoenix who has not mastered this vibration.
 Even the young children have mastered this vibration.
 Phoenicians do not make radical changes.
 The stay in situations where they have to continue to cope.
 But they cope well by modifying themselves and the world around them to decrease the discomfort they experience.
 Just like the plethora of desert animals and plants around them, they modify themselves to survive.
 Modification is the heart of entrepreneurship as well.
 So it is no surprise that Phoenix is such a hub for entrepreneurs.

-I rarely get the opportunity to bring more than two members of my community with me on work trips.
-But this trip panned out differently.
-I was able to bring both Winter (my son) and Mark with me this time.
+I was able to bring both Winter (my son) and Mark with myself and the team on this trip.
 Mark is Winter’s daddy (my ex husband).
-Between them and Blake, I had an official entourage.
+I had an official entourage.
 It was really wonderful to experience a new place all together.
 Usually, when I leave everyone at home and travel, I feel pulled in two different directions.
 Mark is a bit of a recluse.
 He and Winter have been the two most anonymous members of the community.
 It was ironic that on the very week that the documentary first aired, (which featured them both), they also both made their first physical appearance in my work sphere.
 I love the fact that as a group our intentional community represents what is possible if people are willing to be conscious enough and work through conflict together.
 Relationships change over time.
 We are a group of people whose relationships have all evolved into what they are today.
 A tribe, an intentional family that is integrated.
 We support each other.
 We love each other.
 We have been through so much pain and joy over the years together.
 Our mutual conscious care for one another and interdependence creates a secure nest for the child who has come to us.
 It will serve as the fertilizer which will allow him to fully actualize his potential.
 It is the foundation for what he intended for this life, whatever that may be.
 It is what I would wish for every child.